openwisp/openwisp-firmware-upgrader/docs/user/settings.rst

   ``OPENWISP_FIRMWARE_UPGRADER_MAX_DECOMPRESSED_BYTES`` are per-task
   memory ceilings, not global ones.
 Each is tracked cumulatively for the whole task, not reset per decompression attempt.
-Multiple metadata extraction tasks can run concurently within the same Celery worker.
+Multiple metadata extraction tasks can run concurrently within the same Celery worker.
   Size the worker concurrency and the container memory limit so that ``concurrency * (MAX_KERNEL_BYTES + MAX_DECOMPRESSED_BYTES)`` fits within the available memory.